§ 01 Veterans services · Veteran-owned

 Can medication help if I have been this way for years?

 Sometimes, yes.
 Long-standing symptoms do not mean the nervous system is fixed in place.
 Medication can reduce specific biological burdens, especially around sleep, hyperarousal, anxiety, mood, and reactivity.
+We measure rather than hope.

 What if I am in crisis?